 As the area of teaching with the fewest requirements, the average annual salary for preschool teachers is lower than other teachers, with the average teacher earning $$27,130.
 The projected job growth for 2010–2020 is at 25%, suggesting preschool teaching is expected to have a high growth rate.

-Kindergarten and elementary school teachers earn an average $53,090.
+Kindergarten and elementary school teachers earn (from some calculations) $53,090.
 Many public school teachers throughout the country belong to unions, which advocate for saving teaching jobs and increasing salaries.
 The two largest are the American Federation of Teachers (AFT) and the National Education Association (NEA).
 The projected job growth from 2010 to 2020 is a little less than preschool, at 12%, with an estimated addition of about 281,500 jobs to the existing 1.7 million.

 Middle school teachers can expect salaries averaging around $53,430, with 12% growth projected over the next ten years.
 The average salary for high school teachers is $55,000, but the job growth outlook is slower than average, at 6% over the next decade, which translates to 71,900 additional high school teaching jobs.
 This is likely due in part to national programs that allow selected college graduates to spend two years teaching after graduation.